wilbcn/HomeLab/Active-Directory-Setup/README.md

 ![image](https://github.com/user-attachments/assets/9f3a525d-f3f0-4eef-ae2a-b74357b75cac)

 ### 10. Future projects and expansions
 This project was my first hands-on experience with Active Directory and my first time setting up virtual machines (VMs) using VirtualBox.
-This project serverd as a solid introduction to domain controllers, DHCP, DNS, NAT, user management, and security configurations.
+This project served as a solid introduction to domain controllers, DHCP, DNS, NAT, user management, and security configurations.
 I also learned how networking and authentication work in an enterprise-like environment, setting the foundation for further exploration.
 To continue building on this knowledge, I plan to expand my lab with various follow-up projects:

 ### Expanding into Secure Environments & Artifact Analysis
 With this hands-on experience in setting up and managing VMs, I plan to expand my home lab by configuring secure environments for digital forensics and artifact analysis.
 This will allow me to further develop skills in incident response, file integrity validation, and forensic data examination—key areas in Blue Team operations.